bas/CleaningDataCourseProject/code-book.md

 # Code Book

+This code book describes the design and variables for the cleaning data course project.

 ## Data set
 The original data set used is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).